khueue/ducc/report/ass4/report_ass4.md

 XXX will probably be similar to the analyzer env?

-The environment is implemented in `XXXXXXXXXXXX`.
+The environment is implemented in `src/translator/translator_env.erl`.

 The environment is represented as a stack of scopes wrapped in a tuple: